 Melinda was an adjunct professor at Union University, teaching classes in education policy, and advising doctoral students on dissertations.
 She was also a Trustee and Board Chair of McCormick Theological Seminary, Chicago, Illinois, and a past committee member of the City of Milwaukee Charter School Review Committee.
 Also, she was a member of the President's Council at Teachers College, Columbia University.

 Her love of travel took her around the globe to many destinations where she observed new cultures and had wonderful experiences.
 From Europe and Scandinavia, to Africa and Asia, she explored many countries and made friends in most every place.

 A memorial service for Melinda will be held on Saturday, June 29th, at 1:30pm, at Immanuel Presbyterian Church in Milwaukee.
 After the service, everyone is invited to a reception at 3pm, at the Woman's Club of Wisconsin, Milwaukee.

 In lieu of flowers, the family requests memorials be directed to Immanuel Presbyterian Church, the Milwaukee Art Museum, or McCormick Theological Seminary in Chicago.Service & Reception Info

-To send flowers to Melinda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Melinda Scott Krei, please visit our floral store.